Godzilla’s True Nature: Should We Cheer or Fear?

 Godzilla is a super movie content known to everyone in Japan and to many people even outside Japan.
 It can be said to be the most popular Japanese movie series especially outside Japan.
 Many people, not only film critics but also marketing professionals and even university professors have published study on it.

 In the movies, Godzilla always destroys cities, and people run around.
 If you just heard this, Godzilla must sound like a villan, but in Japan, most of the people like Godzilla and even worship it like a god.
 It’s difficult even for me to explain why that is and to define what Godzilla is.
 The explanation about Godzilla that sounds most feasible to me is “Godzilla is the metaphor of nature.”
-Indeed, it has destroyed many cities many times so far, but has shown no animosity or hatred to humans, though making no apologies as well.
+It’s an apt way to put it, isn’t it?
+Indeed, it has destroyed many cities many times so far, with showing no animosity or hatred to humans, though making no apologies as well.

 Godzilla makes us remember a feeling of awe for nature